Vale, BHP propose 1.2 billion reais DIP financing for Samarco -court document

 RIO DE JANEIRO (Reuters) -Bankrupt miner Samarco Mineracao SA plans to receive a 1.2 billion reais ($238 million) debtor-in-possession loan extended by its controlling shareholders, Vale SA and BHP Group Ltd, to maintain its activity, according to court documents reviewed by Reuters.

-But a group representing 80% of Samarco’s debt excluding Vale and BHP say they oppose the move because the DIP financing goal would be to protect Vale and BHP assets.
+But a group representing 80% of Samarco’s debt excluding Vale and BHP oppose the move, saying the DIP financing goal would be to protect Vale and BHP assets.

-Samarco would pay an annual interest rate of 9.5% and said it would generate enough cash to meet its obligations, the document showed.
+Samarco would pay an annual interest rate of 9.5% and be able to generate enough cash to meet its obligations, the document showed.

+Samarco filed for bankruptcy protection in April to prevent creditors’ claims from affecting operations that resumed in 2020, more than five years after a tailings dam collapsed, causing one of Brazil’s worst environmental accidents.

+In an email to Reuters, Samarco said the financing proposed by Vale and BHP was essential “for the maintenance of its operations, jobs, payment of its suppliers, while defraying its cash needs.”

 Samarco on June 10 proposed a plan to restructure 50 billion reais ($10 billion) in debt with an offer of preferred shares or a cash payout in 2041 equal to 15% of the current value of holdings.